 Let’s look at what it would take to troubleshoot a real-world scenario.
 Here is the issue I am faced with.
 I only have 10 users connected to my RDSH server, but I did sizing so that I could run up to 20.
 The sizing was working great for the past year, and then suddenly, I am receiving alerts that my CPU spiking to almost 100 % on the server.
 In my case I also have Microsoft SCOM server monitoring in place.
 SCOM was great at letting me know the CPU spiked through an email notification and which server is having trouble, but it doesn’t tell me why.
 Let’s look at how to start troubleshooting so that we can find out why this is happening.

 The first place I would start looking for this detail would be task manager on the offending server.
 In this case you logged into the server, opened task manager and quickly learned which user was running resources high on the server.
-More specifically it appears that Microsoft Edge browsing is taxing the CPU in an erratic way.
+More specifically it appears that Internet Explorer browsing is taxing the CPU.
 By the time I have logged into the server and found this it could easily have taken about 15 minutes of my time.